ldgabbay/jwplayer/fl5/doc/publishers/embedding.rst

 Embed tag
 ---------

-In cases where a javascript embed method is not possible (e.g. if your CMS does not allow including javascripts), the player can be embedded using plain HTML.
+In cases where a JavaScript embed method is not possible (e.g. if your CMS does not allow including JavaScripts), the player can be embedded using plain HTML.
 There are various combinations of tags for embedding a SWF player:

 * A single *<embed>* tag (for IE + other browsers).
 * An *<object>* tag with nested *<embed>* tag (the first one for IE, the second for other browsers).